peterwroot/macos-profile-picture-extractor/README.md

 * Sometimes the image will be malformatted.
 This seems to occur when you run the command immediately after setting saving your profile picture.
 This resulted in images that would open in Preview, but not VS Code.

 * Image size is inconsistent.
 Sometimes the command outputs 840x840 images, and sometimes 420x240 images.

+## Background Removal

+Unfortunately, one limitation of this method is that there is no method to obtain an image with a transparent background.

+I have had success using [remove.bg](https://www.remove.bg/).
+The light-grey

 ## Alternatives